Drury Alternative Track in Special Education (DATSE)

-The Drury Alternative Certification Track in Special Education (DATSE) is a graduate program of study designed for persons who have already completed a bachelor’s degree from an accredited college or university with a 2.75 or higher cumulative grade point average; and who wish to obtain a Missouri teaching certificate in Mild/Moderate Disabilities.
+The Drury Alternative Track in Special Education (DATSE) is a graduate program of study designed for persons who have already completed a bachelor’s degree from an accredited college or university with a 2.75 or higher cumulative grade point average; and who wish to obtain a Missouri teaching certificate in Mild/Moderate Disabilities.

 - The cumulative GPA of 2.75 is calculated using transcripts from ALL universities and colleges where courses were taken.
 Official transcripts from each institution must be submitted (this is a state requirement).